This guide outlines how to:

-- Respond to spills when they occur, including risk assessment, spill containment, clean-up and reporting
+- Respond to spills when they occur, including risk assessment, spill containment, clean-up of spilled chemical, and reporting of the spill incident.

-REMEMBER: Under the WHS Act, an uncontrolled chemical spill or leakage is classed as a dangerous and notifiable incident.
+REMEMBER: Under the WHS Act, a major uncontrolled chemical spill or leakage is classed as a dangerous and notifiable incident.
 The regulator in your state or territory must be notified in writing as soon as possible following a chemical spill.

 Who Should Use This Guide to Chemical Spill Management?